-From: Permanent Representatives Committee (Part 1)
+From: General Secretariat of the Council

-To: Council
+To: Delegations

-No. prev. doc.: ST 14256/19
+No. prev. doc.: 14630/19

 Subject: A New EU Strategic Framework on Health and Safety at Work: Enhancing the implementation of Occupational Safety and Health in the EU

-- Draft Council Conclusions
+- Council Conclusions

-Delegations will find attached the draft Council Conclusions on the above subject.
+Delegations will find attached the Council Conclusions on the above subject as adopted by the EPSCO Council at its meeting held on 10 December 2019.